Emmacho/SoarNego/README.md

     npm start
     ```

-    if everything has run properly you should see the application launch in your browser.
+    If everything has run properly you should see the application launch in your browser.
 If the page you are brought to says
     "An Error Occurred.
 I don't know what to do!
 Contact support at ####to be supplied###" this is the current functionality.

 7) Navigate to /login by manually replacing the URL